 How Does a MCB (Miniature Circuit Breaker) Work?

 There are two types of tripping mechanisms in MCB (Miniature Circuit Breaker):

 The thermal trip unit is made up of a bi-metal thermal device that triggers the activation of a circuit breaker with a delay, depending on the overcurrent value.
-Its purpose is to prevent overload currents.
+Its basic purpose is to provide overload protection.

 In the event of an overload, the bimetal heats up and bends due to higher current flow.
 As a result, it moves the trip bar, which unlocks the breaker connections.
 The time it takes for the bimetal to bend and trip the breaker varies with the current.

 The magnetic trip unit provides short circuit protection.
 It is made up of an electromagnetic device coupled with a fixed or adjustable armature.